aoisummer/react-start-kit/README.md

 - Compile ES2015+, React, JSX to ES5 syntax with Babel, also include polyfill.
 - Autoprefixed CSS with PostCSS.
 - Live development server with hotload.
-- Bundle JS, CSS.
+- Bundle JS, CSS with webpack.

 ## Usage

 ### Install

-Download or clone this repo.
+To run this script, you need Node.js environment, then download or clone this repo.

 ```
 npm install